TextGraph/TMAE/README.md

 ## Dataset

-The datasets are created from the public datasets [TaxiBj](https://github.com/yoshall/UrbanFM/tree/master/data) and [ChengDu and XiAn](https://github.com/luimoli/RATFM/tree/master/data).
+The datasets are from the public datasets [TaxiBj](https://github.com/yoshall/UrbanFM/tree/master/data) and [ChengDu and XiAn](https://github.com/luimoli/RATFM/tree/master/data).
 Many thanks to the authors.

 ```
 # Example of Dataset Directory Structure